Skip to main content

 • Brochure on care leave/part-time care leave and family hospice leave/part-time family hospice leave

-• Folder - The care leave benefit - BMSGPK
+• Folder - The care leave benefit - BMASGPK

 If you have any questions, you can call the Sozialministeriumservice on 05 99 88 at local rates from anywhere in Austria.
 You can find the contact details for your federal province here: